 University departments or research institutes fulfilling the above eligibility requirements can only apply online via the application available on the Foundation’s website https://www.unicreditgroup.eu/it/unicreditfoundation.html.

 The documentation accompanying the application must be submitted exclusively online in a single PDF and must be written in English.

-Applications must be received by the deadline of September 30, 2022.
-Failure to do so will result in the exclusion of the department from the competition.
-As soon as the procedure will be considered completed and the deadline closed, candidate departments will receive via e-mail a confirmation message confirming the acceptance of the application.
+Applications must be received by September 30, 2023.
+Failure to do so will result in exclusion from the competition.
+Once the procedure is completed and the deadline closed, candidate departments will receive via e-mail a confirmation message confirming the acceptance of the application.

-Applications must be accompanied by the following documents (in PDF), whose absence would result in exclusion from the competition.
+Applications must be accompanied by the following documents (attached in a single PDF file), whose absence would result in exclusion from the competition:

 1. a description of the department applying to the competition with special emphasis on the governance of the international recruitment process,

-3. a description of the department strategy, which must include information on the salary and other contractual terms that will be offered to the job market candidate to be complemented by the foundation’s fellowship,
+3. a description of the department strategy, including information on the salary and other contractual terms that will be offered to the job market candidate to be complemented by the foundation’s fellowship,

 4. a declaration of consent to handling the candidate departments’ data pursuant to regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016.

 Article 3 - Scientific Committee